inet-framework/inet/doc/src/users-guide/ch-visualization.rst

 are lost again, as even small changes from the base radius result in 0 shape distance).
 There is an optimal range for this value, depending on the individual antenna characteristics to be clearly visible.
 Similarly, antennas with high variation need a lower value).
-(antennas with little variation need a higher value in order for the variation
+(antennas with little variation need a higher value in order for the variation to be clearly visible/prominent. similarly, antennas with high variation need a lower value).

 .. _ug:sec:visualization:the-infrastructure: